BrusselsBrussels +32 (0) 2 372 91 68

 Partners

-Information you can trust.
 Welcome to F&L, where senior freight logistics leaders & their teams shape their own international strategies through confidential, invitation-only roundtable peer & expert exchange, enabling them to implement a more effective response to market changes.

-Meeting date & location: 22-23 April 2026, North Sea Port (Ghent) & Port of Antwerp-Bruges.
-Networking gala dinner 22 April.
+Meeting date & location.
+22-23 April 2026, North Sea Port (Ghent) & Port of Antwerp-Bruges.
+Dinner & evening programme 22 April.

-Costs: €450 card/ €500 payment by invoice + relevant VAT.
+Costs. €450 card/ €500 payment by invoice + relevant VAT.
 These discounted rates apply to F&L members: non-member companies pay €2,000 + VAT.

 Help?
 Get in touch.

-This event is hosted by North Sea Port & Port of Antwerp-Bruges, and other key partners are shown below.
+This event is generously hosted by North Sea Port & Port of Antwerp-Bruges, and other key partners are shown below.

 Wednesday, 22 April

-see ‘travel & venues’ tab
+Location: Ghent – see itinerary & address on ‘travel & venues’ tab

 09:45, Welcome from Sofie Bracke (Alderman for Economy, Port, Trade, Tourism – City of Ghent), F&L Krzysztof Szmidt (President) and Philip Evans (Secretary General)